theianjones/blog/content/zaiste-programming-doom-emacs-tutorial.md

 ## Emacs [[Magit]] - Getting Started - Emacs Doom 18

-- magit is configured for you
+- Magit is configured for you
 - `SPC g g` to show Magit status Page
-- most commands are done from the status page
+- Most commands are done from the status page
-- press `?` to see what you can do
+- Press `?` to see what you can do
 - `git add -p` lets you stage in hunks
 - Open and close with the `TAB`
 - Open diff view for a file with `TAB`